June 23, 2016

 To sign up for this service go to our community website:

 There is a box on the top of the home page for you to register for e-mail alerts.

 We are hoping that this will be a good way to keep our residents current on anything that can’t wait for the newsletter.

-A few months ago I wrote an article about the deed restriction violation process.
 I am now writing about the consequences if a deed restriction violation is ignored.
 Should you ignore your notices, your account will be turned over to the attorney for legal action.
 If you have a violation, you will receive an initial notice; if the violation continues, you will receive a certified letter.
 Then, 30 days after receiving the certified letter and the violation still exists, the Board will make the decision to turn the account over to the attorney for legal action.
 Once that happens, you then begin to incur legal fees.
 The best way to avoid legal action and legal fees is to contact the Greatwood office as soon as you receive the first notice to inform us of your situation if you are unable to comply.
 Some violations may be easily fixed, some violations may take time and money, and we understand that.
 You may contact the office to ask for an extension of time based on your circumstances.
 The Association will work with you.
 But if you continue to ignore the notices, you will incur more and more legal fees and collection costs.
 The Board will not waive any of these fees.
 The Association pays the legal fees up front, which means all of the Greatwood residents pay those legal fees.

 The key is COMMUNICATION between you as the homeowner and the Association.
 Again, we are here to work with you.